 Latin America and the Caribbean

 From archeological pre-Hispanic sites, exceptionally well preserved historical centres, breathtaking natural sites with exquisite, bio diverse landscapes, the Region’s World Heritage serves as a basis for further strengthening sustainable development and the role of local communities which is vital for heritage protection and management.
-A well Protected World Heritage site contributes directly to environmental, social and economic development and helps better the life of the local community.
+A well protected World Heritage site contributes directly to environmental, social and economic development and helps better the life of the local community.
 This process constitutes a great challenge for the years to come, both for the State Parties to the Convention and for UNESCO.

-Towards the Action Plan
+Regional Action Plan

 Conservation, protection and capacity building activities in the region are carried out through reinforced cooperation among the States Parties, the World Heritage Centre, the Advisory Bodies and UNESCO Offices in the field.
 The network of field offices plays an essential role in the implementation of specific activities.